alfadelta10010/verification/notes.md

 # Strings:
+- Holds variable-length strings
+- An individual character is of `byte` type
+- The elements of the string of length N are numbered 0 to N-1
+- Memory is dynamically allocated
 - If we want to save a name "vinay" for example
 - There's no defined verilog data type to save
 - For one letter, you need 8 bits, so for 5 letters you need 8 * 5 = 40 bits